Laynsb/Laya-BatteryMonitor/README.md

 # Laya-BatteryMonitor Introduction (Rust)

 Laya-BatteryMonitor is a very lightweight and zero-overhead daemon service for Android ROMs.
-It minimizes power usage by adjusting the CPU frequency and governor based on the screen state.
+It significantly minimizes power usage by adjusting the CPU frequency and governor based on the screen state.

 ## Description